Our Obsession With Clothing Is Killing The Planet

 So is nudity the answer?
 Should we just stop buying clothes completely?

 Honestly, the more I learned about this industry and its environmental crimes, the more shocked and concerned I became.
 But what are the alternatives?
 We still need to clothe ourselves.

 The good news is that there is an incredible growing movement of Slow Fashion designers.
-In the coming months I will be talking about them in more detail.
-There are also some big name designers who have been leading the way for some time such as Stella McCartney, and Eileen Fisher.
+There are some big name designers who have been leading the way for some time such as Stella McCartney, and Eileen Fisher.
 And with the help of celebrities like Emma Watson who is known to sport sustainable fashion at very public events, the word is starting to get out.

 But what can we do to make a difference?

 1. Buy less: